imdibr/btit_resources/README.md

 This repository provides a curated collection of resources for coding enthusiasts, featuring links to **important LeetCode and coding questions** to help you excel in competitive programming, interviews, and problem-solving.

-## 📖 How to Use

-1. Browse through the categories listed in [Coding Topics and Resources](#coding-topics-and-resources).
-2. Click on the links to access specific coding problems and explanations.
-3. Practice the problems and revisit solutions to strengthen your understanding.

----

 ## 📚 Coding Topics and Resources

 ### 📌 Arrays